 Replant daffodil seedlings in larger pots that would give enough space for the bulbs to grow.
 When young daffodil plants reach maturity, which usually takes three to five years, you can transplant them in their permanent location or flowerbeds in your garden.

-Daffodil bulbs require cold temperatures to promote root development, preferably about 60 to 65 degrees Fahrenheit.
+Daffodil bulbs require cold temperatures, preferably about 60 to 65 degrees Fahrenheit, to promote root development.
 Thus, they should be planted in the fall before the first frost or about 2 to 4 weeks before the ground freezes.

-Daffodil bulbs should be planted four to five inches below the ground and covered with enough soil.
-Bulb spacing should be eight inches.
+Planting Daffodil bulbs four to five inches below the ground and covering them with sufficient soil.
+The distance between bulbs should be eight inches.
+Each spring, apply a slow-release bulb fertilizer to pots.

 If you have no plans on harvesting seeds from your daffodil plants, deadheading can be made as soon as the flowers fade.
-However, you should avoid cutting down the leaves for at least six more weeks after.
+However, you should avoid cutting down the leaves for at least six more weeks.

 Instead, allow the leaves to mature and die off naturally because the plants need time after flowering to store energy in the bulbs for the next season.
 Prematurely cutting the leaves may reduce subsequent flowering.